Aliases for GAS6 Gene

 GeneCards Summary for GAS6 Gene

-UniProtKB/Swiss-Prot for GAS6 Gene
+UniProtKB/Swiss-Prot Summary for GAS6 Gene

 Ligand for tyrosine-protein kinase receptors AXL, TYRO3 and MER whose signaling is implicated in cell growth and survival, cell adhesion and cell migration.
 GAS6/AXL signaling plays a role in various processes such as endothelial cell survival during acidification by preventing apoptosis, optimal cytokine signaling during human natural killer cell development, hepatic regeneration, gonadotropin-releasing hormone neuron survival and migration, platelet activation, or regulation of thrombotic responses.

-(Microbial infection) Can bridges virus envelope phosphatidylserine to the TAM receptor tyrosine kinase Axl to mediate viral entry by apoptotic mimicry (PubMed:21501828).
+(Microbial infection) Can bridge virus envelope phosphatidylserine to the TAM receptor tyrosine kinase Axl to mediate viral entry by apoptotic mimicry (PubMed:21501828).
 Plays a role in Dengue cell entry by apoptotic mimicry (PubMed:23084921).
 Plays a role in Vaccinia virus cell entry by apoptotic mimicry (PubMed:21501828).
 Plays a role in ebolavirus and marburgvirus cell entry by apoptotic mimicry (PubMed:17005688).